segmentio/segment-docs/src/connections/destinations/catalog/actions-amplitude/index.md

 ## Connection Modes for Amplitude (Actions) destination

 The Amplitude (actions) destination does not offer a device-mode connection mode.
-However if you are using one of Segment's new libraries ([Analytics.js 2.0](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/), [Swift](https://github.com/segmentio/analytics-swift) or [Kotlin](https://github.com/segmentio/analytics-kotlin)) with the Actions-framework version of the destination, you do not need the device-mode connection.
+If you're using one of Segment's new libraries ([Analytics.js 2.0](/docs/connections/sources/catalog/libraries/website/javascript/), [Swift](https://github.com/segmentio/analytics-swift) or [Kotlin](https://github.com/segmentio/analytics-kotlin)) with the Actions-framework version of the destination, you do not need the device-mode connection.

-Most previous deployments of the Amplitude Segment destination only used the device-mode connection to get use the `session_id` tracking feature.
-In the new Actions-framework Amplitude destination, session ID tracking is built in.
+Most previous deployments of the Amplitude Segment destination used the device-mode connection to use the `session_id` tracking feature.
+The new Actions-framework Amplitude destination, includes session ID tracking by default.
 This means you don’t need to bundle any software to run on the user’s device, or write any code.
 It also means that you can use more of the Segment platform features on data going to Amplitude, such as Protocols filtering and transformations, and Personas identity resolution.

-Session tracking is only available when using Segment's new libraries: [Analytics.js 2.0](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/), [Swift](https://github.com/segmentio/analytics-swift) or [Kotlin](https://github.com/segmentio/analytics-kotlin)
+Session tracking is available with Segment's new libraries: [Analytics.js 2.0](/docs/connections/sources/catalog/libraries/website/javascript/), [Swift](https://github.com/segmentio/analytics-swift) or [Kotlin](https://github.com/segmentio/analytics-kotlin)